10 Best Generators for Tailgating in 2023 – Reviews & Top Picks

 3. Ryobi Bluetooth Gas Generator – Premium Choice

-Our premium choice is the Ryobi Bluetooth Gas Powered Generator because it’s powerful and extremely portable.
-It not only comes with a telescoping handle but also rear wheels, so you can easily tote it along behind you.
+Our premium choice is the Ryobi Bluetooth Gas Powered Generator because it’s powerful and portable.
+It comes with a telescoping handle and rear wheels, so you can easily tote it behind you.
 It has 2,300 starting watts and 1,800 running watts, which can power nearly everything you can think of for a tailgating party.

-It also has an LCD screen that shows the fuel level, run-time remaining, and load level.
+It also has an LCD screen showing the fuel, run-time remaining, and load levels.
 For safety features, it has a reset overload button and is remote-reset capable.
 The generator’s functions can be controlled with your phone via an app.
 Aside from being the most expensive option on the list, it also doesn’t have a DC power outlet, which might be problematic depending on what you need to run.

 - 2,300 starting watts, 1,800 running watts